 For all periods up to and including the year ended 31 December 2016, the Company prepared and published its financial statements only in accordance with generally accepted accounting standards in Kingdom of Saudi Arabia ("SOCPA" or "Previous GAAP").
-These are the Company's third condensed interim financial statements in accordance with IAS 34, "Interim Financial Reporting" and IFRS 1, "First-time Adoption of International Financial Reporting Standards" that are endorsed in Kingdom of Saudi Arabia.
+These are the Company's, "First-time Adoption of International Financial Reporting Standards" that are endorsed in Kingdom of Saudi Arabia.

 Accordingly, the Company has prepared financial statements, which comply with IFRS that are endorsed in Kingdom of Saudi Arabia applicable for periods beginning on or before 1 January 2017, together with the comparative period data.
-In preparing the accompanying condensed interim financial statements, the Company's opening statement of financial position was prepared as at 1 January 2016 after incorporating certain adjustments made as required due to the first time adoption of IFRS as endorsed in Kingdom of Saudi Arabia.
+In preparing the accompanying financial statements, the Company's opening statement of financial position was prepared as at 1 January 2016 after incorporating certain adjustments made as required due to the first time adoption of IFRS as endorsed in Kingdom of Saudi Arabia.

-In preparing its opening statement of financial position as at 1 January 2016 in accordance with IFRS that are endorsed in Kingdom of Saudi Arabia, the financial statements for the year ended 31 December 2016 and the condensed interim financial statements for the three months and nine months periods ended 30 September 2016, the Company has analyzed the impact and noted certain adjustments that are required to the amounts reported previously in the financial statements prepared in accordance with SOCPA
+In preparing its opening statement of financial position as at 1 January 2016 in accordance with IFRS that are endorsed in Kingdom of Saudi Arabia, the financial statements for the year ended 31 December 2016, the Company has analyzed the impact and noted certain adjustments that are required to the amounts reported previously in the financial statements prepared in accordance with SOCPA.